Virtual Reference Desk

 Our CEO is retiring.
 What should we do?

-Here is a link to download ACCE's Hiring Toolkit, a document that will walk you step-by-step through the search, interview, and hiring process for a chamber CEO.
+Visit the Hiring and Assessing CEO's Chamberpedia page and download ACCE's Hiring Toolkit, a document that will walk you step-by-step through the search, interview, and hiring process for a chamber CEO.

 Visit our Chamberpedia page on Succession Planning or see more Succession examples from the ACCE Samples Library.
 Once at that page, click on each link to take you to the page where you can download each file.